twiztedmyrtle/twiztedmyrtle.github.io/content/circle-of-allies.md

             Driven by a relentless hunger for truth, happiness and freedom for all, Twizted content is thought-provoking and action driven.
 I expose my audience to diverse social topics in a way that is bold, curious and challenges our sacred ways of thinking.
 Stirring thoughts lead to ripples towards change - compassion and unity.
           </p>
           <p class="lead">
             I am a voice unhindered by societal pressure and politics.
-Thus, through Twizted Myrtle, your voice is heard.
+Twizted Myrtle serves as a conduit through which our voices are heard.
 And amplified.
 Together we will be fearless in breaking the shackles of society.
           </p>
           <p class="lead">
             In this spirit, I invite you to join Twizted Circle of Allies.
 Through your recurring or one-time gift, you are supporting audacious content nowhere else to be found.
 Your support is vital for continuity of this work.
 I’m immensely thankful you feel called to give.